undergrad-partner-school

 Retention Rate

-The freshman retention rate for University of Houston was 85% in 2023, a testament to the outstanding educational experience provided by this institution.
+As reported in 2024, the freshman retention rate for University of Houston was 87%, a testament to the outstanding educational experience provided by this institution.

-Another important metric to consider is the graduation rate.
-This rate indicates how many students finish their degrees within a certain timeframe.
-This academic institution has the six-year graduation rate of 63%, which is considered an above-average graduation rate.
+The graduation rate is another indicator to take into account.
+This rate shows how many students complete their degrees in a certain number of years.
+The six-year graduation rate at this school is 65%, which is considered an above-average graduation rate.

 Student Body